2016 Western Michigan Broncos football team: Conference Players of the Week

-Caleb Bailey

-Bailey collected seven tackles (including 2.5 tackles for loss) and an interception in the Broncos' 41–0 victory at Akron to earn week seven honors as MAC West Defensive Player of the Week.
+Caleb Bailey collected seven tackles (including 2.5 tackles for loss) and an interception in the Broncos' 41–0 victory at Akron to earn week seven honors as MAC West Defensive Player of the Week.

-Asantay Brown

-Brown tallied six tackles, including one for loss, and an interception return for a touchdown in the Broncos' 55–35 rout of Toledo in week 13, earning him honors as MAC West Defensive Player of the Week.
+Asantay Brown tallied six tackles, including one for loss, and an interception return for a touchdown in the Broncos' 55–35 rout of Toledo in week 13, earning him honors as MAC West Defensive Player of the Week.

 Scholar Athletes of the Week

-Zach Terrell

-Terrell earned honors as Scholar Athlete of the Week for the week of Oct.
+Zach Terrell earned honors as Scholar Athlete of the Week for the week of Oct.
 3–10 for his performance in the Broncos' 45–30 win over Northern Illinois on Oct.
 8. He completed 18 of 24 passes for 327 yards and accounted for four touchdowns total (three passing, one rushing) in the first Western Michigan victory over the Huskies since 2008.
 Terrell boasted a 4.0 GPA in his Master's of Business Administration program and completed his undergraduate degree in finance earlier in 2016 with a GPA of 3.66.

-Taylor Moton

-Moton earned honors as Scholar Athlete of the Week for the week of Nov.
+Taylor Moton earned honors as Scholar Athlete of the Week for the week of Nov.
 14–21 for his performance in the Broncos' 37–21 win over Kent State as he helped buoy an effort of 329 rushing yards against the Golden Flashes on national television.
 Moton spent most of the year rated at No. 1 on the Schneider Scale, which is used to determine the Outland Trophy winner (best offensive lineman not playing center).